Jim Rhodes: Governor of Ohio (1963–1971, 1975–1983)

-Since the Ohio Constitution limits the governor to two four-year terms, when Rhodes initially filed to run again in 1974, his petitions were refused by the Secretary of State.
-Rhodes sued, and the Ohio Supreme Court ruled that the limitation was on consecutive terms, thus freeing him to return to office by narrowly defeating incumbent John Gilligan in an upset in the 1974 election.
-He served two more terms before retiring again in 1983.
+Since the Ohio Constitution limits the governor to two four-year terms, when Rhodes initially filed to run again in 1974, his petitions were refused by the Ohio Secretary of State.
+Rhodes sued, and the Ohio Supreme Court ruled that the limitation applied only to consecutive terms.
+Rhodes then narrowly defeated incumbent Democratic governor John J. Gilligan in the 1974 Ohio gubernatorial election and returned to office.

 During the energy crisis of the winter of 1976–77, Rhodes led a 15-minute service, in which he "beseech[ed] God to relieve the storm."
-The next year, January 1978, amid a blizzard which dropped 31 inches of snow onto Ohio and killed 60 people in the Northeast, Rhodes called the storm "the greatest disaster in Ohio history."

-On August 16, 1977 Rhodes was hit in the face and shoulder with a banana cream pie thrown by Steve Conliff, as about 25 young people disrupted the opening of the Ohio State Fair.
+On August 16, 1977, Rhodes was hit in the face and shoulder with a banana cream pie thrown by Steve Conliff, as about 25 young people disrupted the opening of the Ohio State Fair.
 Conliff then ran unsuccessfully against Rhodes for the Republican nomination.
+In January 1978, amid a blizzard which dropped 31 inches of snow onto Ohio and killed 60 people in the Northeast, Rhodes called the storm "the greatest disaster in Ohio history."

+Rhodes defeated Democratic nominee Dick Celeste in the 1978 Ohio gubernatorial election, securing a fourth term.
 After relations between the United States and People's Republic of China normalized in 1979, Rhodes sought to encourage economic ties, viewing China as a potential market for Ohio machinery exports for companies like Timken Company and Parker Hannifin.
 In July 1979, Rhodes led a State of Ohio Trade Mission to China.
 Among other leaders, Rhodes met with Vice Premier Yu Qiuli.
 The trip resulted in developing economic ties, a sister state-province relationship with Hubei province, long-running Chinese exhibitions at the Ohio State Fair, and major academic exchanges between Ohio State University and Wuhan University.
 Rhodes also developed the view that Chinese investment in Ohio would be beneficial for the state.

-Rhodes ran for the governorship again in 1986, seeking a record-breaking fifth term, but soundly lost to the incumbent Dick Celeste, whom Rhodes had narrowly defeated in his last successful gubernatorial bid in 1978.

-Literary

-Rhodes co-authored stories of historical fiction with Dean Jauchius, including The Trial of Mary Todd Lincoln, The Court-Martial of Oliver Hazard Perry and Johnny Shiloh, a novel of the Civil War.
-The last was adapted to a 1963 television movie by Walt Disney, also called Johnny Shiloh, for which Rhodes received writer's credit.
+In 1983, Rhodes pardoned boxing promoter Don King for a 1967 non-negligent manslaughter conviction stemming from the death of one of King's employees.
+Rhodes retired from office again in 1983 after serving four terms as governor.
+He sought a record-breaking fifth term in the 1986 Ohio gubernatorial election but lost decisively in a rematch against Governor Dick Celeste, who had succeeded him in 1983.

 Personal life

 From 1941 to her death in 1987, Rhodes was married to Helen Rawlins.
 They had three children.
+Rhodes co-authored stories of historical fiction with Dean Jauchius, including The Trial of Mary Todd Lincoln, The Court-Martial of Oliver Hazard Perry and Johnny Shiloh, a novel of the Civil War.
+The last was adapted to a 1963 television movie by Walt Disney, also called Johnny Shiloh, for which Rhodes received writer's credit.

 In 1995, Rhodes suffered a stroke, resulting in him needing to use a wheelchair.
 He was hospitalized due to pneumonia in December 2000 and January 2001.
-On March 4, 2001, Rhodes died at The Ohio State University Wexner Medical Center in Columbus of heart issues.
-He is interred at Green Lawn Cemetery, Columbus, Ohio.
+On March 4, 2001, Rhodes died of heart issues at the Ohio State University Wexner Medical Center in Columbus.
+He is interred at Green Lawn Cemetery in Columbus.